 The requirements for these programs typically focus on the borrower’s credit score, income, and the price of the home they want to buy.
 DPA income requirements cap the maximum income allowed, based on the area median family income or other metrics.
 As such, the programs are a good fit for low- and median-income homebuyers.

 Texas offers a handful of down payment assistance programs that may be a barometer of help available in your area.
 Keep in mind, though, your exact options will depend on your state and municipality.

 The Texas State Affordable Housing Corporation (TSAHC) and the Texas Department of Housing and Community Affairs (TDHCA) both offer down payment assistance programs.
-The TSAHC’s DPA loan program functions as a second mortgage, though borrowers are not required to make monthly payments on the loan and no interest is due.
+The TSAHC’s DPA loan program functions as a second mortgage, although borrowers are not required to make monthly payments on the loan and no interest is due.
 As long as borrowers stay in the home for at least three years, they do not need to repay the loan.

 TSAHC also offers two DPA grant programs, both of which do not need to be repaid: the Homes for Texas Heroes program (reserved for teachers, police officers, and other public servants) and the Homes Sweet Texas program.
 Additionally, the TDHCA offers DPA options through programs like My Choice Texas Home and My First Texas Home.
 The latter is reserved for first-time homebuyers, veterans, or those who have not owned a home in the last three years.

 Not all DPAs are payment- and interest-free, as the above options in Texas are.
 Sometimes, DPA loans carry interest rates and require regular payment.

 Pros of Down Payment Assistance Programs